oidoid/atlas-pack/readme.md

 ### JavaScript

-Parse the packed sprite sheet and play a frog's idle animation:
+Parse the packed sprite sheet and play the frog's idle animation:

 ```js
 import {Animator, Parser} from 'aseprite-atlas'